inertia7/timeSeries_sp500_R/reports/ds_write_up.md

 <iframe width="100%" height=415  frameborder="0" scrolling="no" src="https://plot.ly/~raviolli77/37.embed?autosize=True&width=90%&height=100%"></iframe>

 This plot suggests that our working data is stationary.
-We want to confirm this running an *ACF* and *PACF* diagnostics over this data to find our if we can proceed to estimating a model.
+We want to confirm this running the same tests, and looking at the  *ACF* and *PACF* diagnostics over the differenced data to find our if we can proceed to estimating a model.

 ## Testing for Stationarity
 We apply the same tests to our differenced time series object.